Differentiating short gamma-ray bursts progenitors through multi-MeV neutrinos

-The compact objects present during the merger are black holes (BHs) and neutron stars (NSs), either in both BH--NS or NS--NS configuration, although by its own nature they could exhibit some differences between them.
-For instance, numerical simulations suggest that mergers with larger mass ratio as the case of BH--NS ($E_{\rm iso}\gtrsim 10^{51}\,{\rm erg \ s}^{-1}$) produces a brighter electromagnetic counterpart and a systematically smaller effective kick.
-Similarly, these simulations have shown that during the coalescence of a binary NS system, the magnetic field can be amplified up to several orders of magnitude, reaching values as high as $10^{16}$ G via Kevin-Helmholtz instabilities and turbulent amplification \citep{Price719,gia09,obe10,zra13,kiu14,kiu15}.\\

-The detection of a neutrino burst in the energy range of MeV associated with supernova SN1987A \citep{SN1987A} constitutes the beginning of the new multi-messenger (photons and neutrinos) observation era, and with the first detection of gravitational waves (GW) in 2015 by the Advanced LIGO Collaboration (aLIGO), a second boom gives rise in the multi-messenger scenario \citep{GW150914}.
-During the third running (O3) of aLIGO plus Advanced Virgo, a GW signal coming from a binary NS merger was detected on 2017 August 17 at 40 Mpc in the nearby galaxy NGC 4993 \citep{abott17}, shortly after, this signal was associated with an electromagnetic counterpart from the low-luminosity GRB 170817A and a multi-wavelength follow-up campaign started.
-Nevertheless, no neutrino signal was detected in temporary or spatial coincidence from this source in the energy range of GeV - EeV \citep{alb17}.
-This accords with our estimates presented further down.\\
+The detection of a neutrino burst in the $(1$--$30)$ MeV range associated with supernova SN1987A \citep{SN1987A} constitutes the beginning of the new multi-messenger (photons and neutrinos) observation era, and with the first detection of gravitational waves (GW) in 2015 by the Advanced LIGO Collaboration (aLIGO), a second boom gives rise in the multi-messenger scenario \citep{GW150914}.
+During the third running (O3) of aLIGO plus Advanced Virgo, a GW signal coming from a binary NS merger was detected on 2017 August 17 at 40 Mpc in the nearby galaxy NGC 4993 \citep{abott17}; shortly after, this signal was associated with an electromagnetic counterpart from the low-luminosity GRB 170817A, and a multi-wavelength follow-up campaign started.
+Nevertheless, no neutrino signal was detected in temporary or spatial coincidence from this source in the energy range of GeV - EeV \citep{alb17}. \\